TouchOSC provides the following global functions.

 > 1 2 5 183 -- major minor patch build

-Returns a list containing the application's version as major
+Returns a list containing the application's version as major minor patch

-build
+build number values.

 function getMillis()